pyadav1992/RTL-FixedPoint-Arithmetics-MathematicalFunctions/Ensemble-Averager/README.md

 This is a time-multiplexed Verilog implementation of an ensemble averager with configurable ensemble size and averaging factor.
+The averager is implemented with a fixed point adder and a fixed point multiplier.